-- Coordinate with Friends of Trees to continue a fiveyear planting campaign to conduct volunteer neighborhood tree plantings in at least 15 neighborhoods with four major planting events; encourage new neighborhoods to participate. - Secure an AmeriCorps member to increase neighborhood participation in tree planting projects. - Update and distribute the Street Tree Selection list, available online. - Work with transportation planners and designers to include canopy targets; encourage incorporation of street tree planting as a funded element in master plans. - Inspect all proposed street tree planting sites prior to installation to minimize future infrastructure conflicts. - Encourage planting of street trees along sidewalks and in planter strips and medians as an effective traffic-calming technique, coordinating with Neighborhood Traffic Safety Alliance and project applicants. - Partner with the Vancouver Downtown Association to revitalize downtown core with street tree plantings. - Partner with Fourth Plain Forward action group to increase street trees along this busy corridor.
+- Coordinate with Friends of Trees to continue a fiveyear planting campaign to conduct volunteer neighborhood tree plantings with neighborhoods during five major planting events; encourage new neighborhoods to participate. - Secure AmeriCorps members to increase neighborhood participation in tree planting projects. - Update and publish the Street Tree Selection list. - Work with transportation planners and designers to include canopy targets; encourage incorporation of street tree planting as a funded element in master plans. - Inspect all proposed street tree planting sites prior to installation to minimize future infrastructure conflicts. - Encourage planting of street trees along sidewalks and in planter strips and medians as an effective traffic-calming technique, coordinating with Neighborhood Traffic Safety Alliance and project applicants. - Partner with community programs, such as the Vancouver Downtown Association and Fourth Plain Forward, to revitalize business districts with street tree plantings.

 Partner with local school districts to plant trees on school grounds with students.